Trump vs. the West

-It had already been the tensest G7 meeting anyone could remember.
-President Trump had shown up late, suggested Russia rejoin the alliance over his allies’ objections, harangued leaders over supposedly unfair trade practices, and generally acted as a one-man diplomatic wrecking ball.
+It had already been an extremely tense G7 meeting.
+Just before showing up late, President Trump had suggested Russia rejoin the alliance, to the consternation of most of his ostensible allies.
+He had harangued world leaders over their supposedly unfair trade practices, disrupted a women’s empowerment meeting, and generally acted as a one-man diplomatic wrecking ball.
 Still, despite everything, he had agreed to sign on to the communique traditionally cobbled together by the countries at the end of the summit — previously a formality, now just an indication, however tenuous, that America was still on board with the liberal democratic project it helped build in the ashes of World War II.

-And, at an impromptu quasi-press conference before his departure, Trump had rated his personal relationships with his fellow leaders as a “10,” despite his fierce disagreement with them over trade, Iran, and climate change.
+And, at an impromptu quasi-press conference before his departure, Trump had rated his personal relationship with fellow leaders as a “10,” despite his fierce disagreement with them over just about everything.

 But then, somewhere over the Pacific on his way to meet Kim Jong-un, Trump blew the whole thing up in two tweets.